CadeBrown/cadebrown.github.io/_posts/2020-08-05-Implementing-Zeta-Gamma.md

 ## Implementation

-You can see the source code for this file in kscript's source code as `modules/m/tools/gen_gz.py`, which is available online here: [https://github.com/ChemicalDevelopment/kscript/blob/master/modules/m/tools/gen_gz.py](https://github.com/ChemicalDevelopment/kscript/blob/master/modules/m/tools/gen_gz.py)
+You can see the source code for this generator available online here: [https://gist.github.com/CadeBrown/f60d234cbfae1fc3cc1dcb114b93d538](https://gist.github.com/CadeBrown/f60d234cbfae1fc3cc1dcb114b93d538)

 I used the paper referenced here: [http://numbers.computation.free.fr/Constants/Miscellaneous/zetaevaluations.pdf](http://numbers.computation.free.fr/Constants/Miscellaneous/zetaevaluations.pdf) to form the basis of my implementation for the Zeta function.
 Specifically, section `1.2` entitled `Convergence of alternating series method`.
 We'll also need an implementation of the Gamma Function, which I've linked papers to help us.
 Note that we can use C's `tgamma` function for real number computations, but we'll have to roll our own for complex numbers (we'll implement both, for completeness).
 I won't go into all of the derivations for all the formula (those are covered in the papers I linked if you're interested); I'll try and just breifly cover the motivation and basic algebra between formulas